Jacek Jaworek: Murders

 On the night of 9–10 July 2021, the police received a call about a domestic dispute at a house in the village of Borowce.
 Upon arrival, officers discovered the bodies of Jaworek's brother Janusz (aged 44), Jaworek's brother's wife Justyna (aged 44), and Jaworek's brother's son Jakub (aged 17).
 The couple's younger son Gianni (aged 13) was awake talking to his friend on the internet at the time of the murders, and hid in the closet when he heard the sound of bullets and the screams of his family members.
-After he decided it was safe, he escaped though a window.
+After he decided it was safe, he escaped through a window.

 According to investigators, Jaworek shot his brother first, and then his sister-in-law and his nephew.
 He fired a total of 10 shots from a 7.65mm caliber Browning pistol.
 According to the prosecutor's office, Jaworek committed the murders because he and his brother had a dispute over their father's inheritance.